juicedata/juicefs/docs/en/development/internals.md

 - File: refers to all types of files in general in this documentation, including regular files, directory files, link files, device files, etc.
 - Directory: is a special kind of file used to organize the tree structure, and its contents are an index to a set of other files.

-Low level concepts:
+Low level concepts (learn more at [Data Processing Workflow](../introduction/io_processing.md)):

-- Chunk: Logical concept, file is split into 64M chunks, allowing fast lookups during file reads;
+- Chunk: Logical concept, file is split into 64MiB chunks, allowing fast lookups during file reads;
+- Slice: Logical concept, basic unit for file writes.
+Block's purpose is to improve read speed, and slice exists to improve file edits and random writes.
+All file writes are assigned a new or existing slice, and when file is read, what application sees is the consolidated view of all slices.
-- Block: A chunk contains one or more blocks (4M by default), block is the basic storage unit in object storage.
+- Block: A chunk contains one or more blocks (4MiB by default), block is the basic storage unit in object storage.
 JuiceFS Client reads multiple blocks concurrently which greatly improves read performance.
 Apart from this, block is also the basic storage unit on disk cache, so this design improves cache eviction efficiency.
 Apart from this, block is immutable, all file edits is achieved through new blocks: after file edit, new blocks are uploaded to object storage, and new slices are appended to the slice list in the corresponding file metadata;
-- Slice: Logical concept, basic unit for file writes.
-Block's purpose is to improve read speed, and slice exists to improve file edits and random writes.
-All file writes are assigned a new or existing slice, and when file is read, what application sees is the consolidated view of all slices.
-Learn more at [Data Processing Workflow](../introduction/io_processing.md).

 ## Learn source code  {#source-code-structure}